tgstation/tgstation/code/modules/reagents/chemistry/fermi_readme.md

-# How to make fermi reactions
+# How to make fermi reactions from a code perspective

 add this later